 But all that data available remotely attracts the attention of bad actors, with threats and cyber exploits becoming more sophisticated.
 We see daily reports of digital attacks, and that number continues to grow at an alarming rate.
-According to a study by the Ponemon Institute, it takes an average of 287 days for an organization to identify and contain a breach.
-That same study showed the global average total cost is $4.24 million per breach.
+According to a study conducted by the Ponemon Institute (sponsored by IBM), it takes an average of 287 days for an organization to identify and contain a breach.1 That same study showed the global average total cost is $4.24 million per breach.

 While the future might look bleak, a possible solution could come from an unexpected source: from people with a natural ability to fill these roles.

-Multiple sources estimate that over 1 billion individuals identify as being neurodivergent, (examples include autism, dyslexia, ADHD, and other neurological differences).
-Unemployment for neurodivergent adults runs at least as high as 30-40% which is three times the rate for people with disabilities, and eight times the rate for people without disabilities.
+Multiple sources estimate that over 1 billion individuals identify as being neurodivergent, (examples include autism spectrum disorder, dyslexia, ADHD, and other neurodiverse conditions).
+Unemployment for neurodivergent adults runs at least as high as 30-40%.2

 “Individuals with autism have a unique set of valuable skills which can help to meet the [cybersecurity] skills shortage.”
 They often possess valuable traits such as “attention to detail, the ability to focus for long periods and identify patterns, photographic memory, integrity, and honesty.”
-Additionally, people with autism spectrum disorder report much higher levels of satisfaction [when working in IT] than other areas of employment. cyberriskleaders.com
+Additionally, people with autism spectrum disorder report much higher levels of satisfaction [when working in IT] than in other areas of employment.3

 Cybersecurity talent gaps exist across the country.
 At a national level, there are a total of 464,420 Cybersecurity job openings.
 The total employed cybersecurity workforce is 956,341.